yangoliver/yangoliver.github.io/about/index.md

 ### Biography

-Oliver Yang, a Linux kernel and performance engineer in Alibaba Cloud.
+Oliver Yang is a Linux kernel and performance engineer at Alibaba Cloud.

-He has rich working experiences in system software, server and storage industry.
-Before joining Alibaba Cloud, he worked for EMC, Oracle, Sun Microsystem as a kernel developer.
+He has extensive experience in system software, server, and storage industries.
+Prior to joining Alibaba Cloud, he worked as a kernel developer at EMC, Oracle, and Sun Microsystems.
-Currently, his major focus is on system performance and QoS in Cloud and data center.
+Currently, his main focus is on system performance and QoS in cloud and data centers.

-His techincal areas include,
+His technical areas of expertise include:

-- System perfromance, QoS
+- System performance and QoS
-- Operating systems: Linux kernel, Device drivers
+- Operating systems: Linux kernel, device drivers
-- Storage, network, cloud computing solutions
+- Storage, network, and cloud computing solutions
-- Server hardware: x86, PCIe, storage appliance
+- Server hardware: x86, PCIe, storage appliances

 ### Social Network
 <script src="//platform.linkedin.com/in.js" type="text/javascript"></script>